arunabhdas/cnctr/README.md

 # Cnctr

-Connectr is a CRM, CMS and ERP rolled into one.
+Connectr is an open source web3 technology stack comprising of CRM, CMS and ERP modules.

+## Cnctr ERP
-Cnctr is an  End-to-end Enterprise Commerce and Business Intelligence Solution
+Cnctr ERP is an  End-to-end Enterprise Commerce and Business Intelligence Solution

+## Cnctr Stack
+Cnctr Stack is an open-source serverless, no-code, web3 technology stack for the omniverse

+## Cnctr CRM
+Cnctr CRM deploys programmatic distribution logistics using a secure, cloud-first, event-driven architecture

 ## Steps